Aida Desta

-Princess Aida Desta (8 April 1927 – 15 January 2013), baptismal name Bisrate Gabriel, was the eldest granddaughter of Emperor Haile Selassie, eldest child and daughter of Ras Desta Damtew and Princess Tenagnework.
-She was the wife of Leul Ras Mangasha Seyum, Prince of Tigray, son of Seyum Mangasha, and great-grandson of Emperor Yohannes IV.
+Princess Aida Desta of Ethiopia (8 April 1927 – 15 January 2013), baptismal name Bisrate Gabriel, was the eldest granddaughter of Emperor Haile Selassie, eldest child and daughter of Ras Desta Damtew and Princess Tenagnework.
+She was the wife of Leul Ras Mengesha Seyoum, Prince of Tigray, son of Seyoum Mengesha, and great-grandson of Emperor Yohannes IV.
 Her godmother was Empress Zewditu of Ethiopia.

 Biography

 The young Princess accompanied her mother, siblings, and grandparents into exile in 1936 upon the occupation of Ethiopia by fascist Italy.
 Her father Ras Desta Damtew however led the resistance forces in southern Ethiopia for some months, until he was captured by the Italians and executed in 1937.

-Princess Aida and her three sisters were educated at Clarendon School for Girls in north Wales.
+Princess Aida and her three sisters were educated at the School of St Clare, Polwithen House, Penzance, Cornwall and Clarendon School for Girls in north Wales.
 She continued her studies at Newnham College, University of Cambridge, where she studied history, matriculating in 1945.

 Princess Aida later returned to Ethiopia and married Leul Ras Mengesha Seyoum (Prince of Tigray) in Addis Ababa, in January 1949.
 They would go on to have five sons and a daughter.